 The moving process is certainly one that involves multiple parts and people.
-From requesting a quote to physically transporting your inventory, we often don’t give enough credit to the people who actually make it all happen.
+Requesting a quote to physically transporting your inventory involves many steps and people.
+We often don’t give enough credit to those who make it all happen.
 When it comes to moving, it is crucial to acknowledge the amount of work and pressure put on the movers — clients often don’t take the necessary steps to make sure these hard workers are being treated how they deserve and sometimes the result can directly impact their move.

 To shed some light on how to make sure your movers have everything they need while completing a service, FlatRate listed 5 ways to show your movers you care.